 Clery Act Reports

 In compliance with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act, Claremont Graduate University published its Annual Security and Fire Safest report.
 Information is gathered from Campus Safety as well as the other Claremont Colleges and local law enforcement.
-The latest report is available online.
+The latest Clery Acts Report (PDF) is available online.

 Sexual Assault Prevention and Advocacy

 If you are a survivor of sexual assault, you may not be ready to take action but may want to speak with someone confidentially about what happened to you.
 The Claremont Colleges Services organization can refer you to several resources that are permitted by the nature of their profession to maintain your confidentiality.

 The EmPOWER Center’s mission is to create a culture in which all members of The Claremont Colleges respect and look out for one another, and in which students impacted by sexual violence, dating/domestic violence, and stalking receive holistic support and care.
 The Center provides free, confidential advocacy and support to 7-C students impacted by serial violence, dating/domestic violence, and stalking.